-The 2020 edition of the Tweedlove mountain bike festival, which is held in the Scottish borders, has been rescheduled due to the ongoing coronavirus outbreak.
+The 2020 edition of the Tweedlove mountain bike festival, which is held in the Scottish borders, has been cancelled due to ongoing restrictions following the coronavirus outbreak.

 Statement from Tweedlove